a2435191/Ludwig-Ahgren-Subathon-OCR/README.md

 ![27.png](data/graphs/27.png)

 ## Notes
 * Samples are 1 / sec.
-Even with only 50% of successful OCR, this would be more than enough data.
+Even if OCR were only 40% successful, this would be more than enough data.
 * Depending on internet, this may take a while.
 My initial goal was to spend 1 sec real time per 10 seconds of footage processed.
 Right now it's about 1:8.
 * See [data/csvs](data/csvs) and [data/graphs](data/graphs).